-- Donations tax is levied at a flat rate of 20% on the value of property donated. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax. - In the case of a taxpayer that is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total.

-• Dispositions between spouses and South African group companies and donations to certain public benefit organisations are exempt from donations tax.
+- Donations tax is levied at a flat rate of 20% on the cumulative value of property donated not exceeding R30 million, and at a rate of 25% on the cumulative value exceeding R30 million. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax. - In the case of a taxpayer who is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total. - Dispositions between spouses and South African group companies, and donations to certain public benefit organisations are exempt from donations tax.